Raimondo to hold COVID-19 press briefing at 1 pm

 Eyewitness News plans to broadcast the briefing live on WPRI 12 and streaming live on WPRI.com.

-RIDOH also announced another 240 people tested positive, bringing the cumulative number of confirmed cases to 12,674.

-According to the health department, there are currently 260 Rhode Islanders in the hospital with COVID-19 as of midday Sunday, marking the lowest number of people with the virus in the hospital since April 12.

-Of those patients, 64 are in the ICU and 45 are on ventilators.
+Hospitalizations rose for the second day in a row with 257 Rhode Islanders currently in the hospital with COVID-19.
+Of those patients, 58 are in the ICU and 45 are on ventilators.

+The health department also announced another 209 people tested positive, for a total of 13,356 confirmed cases since March 1.
+A spokesperson said roughly 200 additional positive cases were added to the all-time total following a data migration project that he said cleaned up the older numbers.

 Watch all daily coronavirus updates here on WPRI.com or on the WPRI 12 mobile app » Go here to watch CBS News Coverage»